lydia-schiff/hella-renderscript/README.md

 - Associated talk: [_Hella-Parallel Compute with RenderScript_](https://youtu.be/eebG8SMYD20) at droidcon sf 2017.

 ## Cool algebra, Lydia!
 Thanks!
-- This project is also being used as a base and test harness for a new project based on trying to define an abstract algebra of Colors, Photos, and ColorCubes (3DLUTs), and implement it on Android using Renderscript.
+- This repo is also being used as a base-app and test harness for a new project.
+It's focused on trying to define an abstract algebra of Colors, Photos, and ColorCubes (3D LUTs), and implement it on Android using Renderscript.
 It's WIP, but pretty fun.
 - Note: As part of this I'm going to start to convert App and Hella classes to kotlin.

 ## RS References!